akashkumarsl/Confirmation-Analysis/README.md

 ## Credits
 This calculator was created for HS trade family.
 Thanks to Hari bro.
+Made with Love by Akash and Naveen Balaji :heart:

 ## License
 This calculator is open-source software.
 Feel free to use and modify the code.